IvanRdA/Solar-System/readme.txt

 - PROJECT DESCRIPTION -
 This is a site developed with basic HTML and CSS.
 It shows an animation of the planets of our solar system orbitating the sun.

-The app contains one button for each planet that shots the information about itself on the left panel.
+The app contains one button for each planet that shoots the information about itself on the left panel.
 In addition, if a planet or the sun are clicked the info is shot as well.
 The user can take a parameter selector of the right panel to see a ranking of the planets based in the chosen parameter.

 - RELATED HTML TOPICS -